lindiwemutungamiri/lab-1/README.md

 # Lab-1 Lindiwe Mutungamiri

-This file is the template for the first lab in Ashesi Web Development 2020.
+This file is the template for the first lab in Ashesi Web Development 2020.https://lindiwemutungamiri.github.io/sample_website/

+A link to my website

 ## Contents of the lab